 Five nuggets of knowledge about Saturday's AFC divisional playoff game:

 Flacco factor: The Ravens are at their best when quarterback Joe Flacco goes deep.
-In the wild-card win over the Colts, Flacco averaged a career-best 23.5 yards per completion, which was also the second-highest for any quarterback in a playoff game, according to the Elias Sports Bureau.
+In the wild-card win over the Colts, Flacco averaged a career-best 23.5 yards per completion, which was also the second highest for any quarterback in a playoff game, according to the Elias Sports Bureau.
 Baltimore is 10-2 this season when Flacco's average target is more than 9 yards downfield.
 The Ravens are 1-4 when it's fewer than 9 yards.
-It's tough to throw deep downfield against Denver because of LB Von Miller and the Broncos' pass rush.
+It's tough to throw deep downfield against Denver because of Von Miller and the Broncos' pass rush.
 Denver allowed 39 completions of more than 20 yards, the fifth-fewest in the NFL.

 Pass at your own risk: The Ravens haven't allowed a touchdown pass in their past three playoff games.
 Baltimore has held Houston's T.J.
 Yates, New England's Tom Brady and Indianapolis' Andrew Luck to a combined six interceptions and no touchdowns.
-Since 2008, when John Harbaugh took over as coach, the Ravens have intercepted 18 passes in the playoffs, the most in the league.
+Since 2008, when coach John Harbaugh took over as coach, the Ravens have intercepted 18 passes in the playoffs, the most in the league.
 No other team has more than 16 turnovers in the postseason, much less interceptions, over that span.
 Only two quarterbacks have thrown more touchdown passes than interceptions against Harbaugh's Ravens in the postseason: Ben Roethlisberger and Peyton Manning.

 Tough against the run: Baltimore has allowed one 100-yard rusher in the playoffs (Houston's Arian Foster last season), keeping opposing running backs under the century mark in 17 of 18 postseason games.
 The Ravens have given up 89.3 yards rushing per game in the postseason, the lowest average since the 1970 merger.
 The Ravens' run defense has been more vulnerable this season, ranking 20th in the regular season.
 Denver's Knowshon Moreno gained 115 yards last month against the Ravens, which included a leap over safety Ed Reed.
-But the Ravens didn't have Ray Lewis or their two top tacklers (safety Bernard Pollard and linebacker Dannell Ellerbe) for that game.
+But the Ravens didn't have Ray Lewis or their two top tacklers (safety Bernard Pierce and linebacker Dannell Ellerbe) for that game.
 All of them will suit up Saturday.